Kartik to lead Indian challenge at Asia Pacific Amateur golf - www.lokmattimes.com

 As many as 113 players have been confirmed for the Championship, which will be held October 3-6, 2024, at Taiheiyo Club Gotemba in Gotemba, Japan.
 A full list of confirmed players can be found.
 The field will be 120 with a few more names to be added by the Organisers.

-Krishnav, who plays college golf in the US, is the son of former India cricketer turned commentator, Nikhil Chopraa, who often takes the role of a caddie for his son.
+Krishnav, who plays college golf in the US, is the son of former India cricketer turned commentator, Nikhil Chopra, who often takes the role of a caddie for his son.

 Created in 2009, the Asia-Pacific Amateur Championship was established by the Asia-Pacific Golf Confederation (APGC), The R&A and the Masters Tournament to further develop amateur golf in the Asia-Pacific region.